Ostorlab/oxo/README.md

 ## The Sales Pitch

-If this is the first time you are visiting the Ostorlab github page, here is the sales pitch.
+If this is the first time you are visiting the Ostorlab Github page, here is the sales pitch.

-A lot of the security testing work is about chaining tools together, taking the output from one file, mangle it, filter it, prepare it and push it to another tool.
-Many have tried to have it automated, most have failed.
+Security testing requires often chaining tools together, taking the output from one, mangling it, filtering it and then pushing it to another tool.
+Several tools have tried to make the process less painful, often to end up as yet another tool to take output from because they only support a certain use-case.

-Ostorlab succeeds where all the rest have failed (shamelessly staring with an air of over-confidence) by simplifying the hardest part and automated the boring and tedious part.
+Ostorlab tries to succeed in simplifying the process by simplifying the hardest part and automated the boring and tedious part while making it its explicit goal to cover all use-cases, from scanning all assets to detecting all vulnerabilities classes (hopefully).

-In layman's term, Ostorlab is:
+To do that, Ostorlab focuses on solving:

+* Extensibility power
+* Developer experience
+* Ease of use

+To do that, Ostorlab ships with:

-* Lovely SDK in a lovely langauge (Python).
-We make the simple cases effortless while supporting the complex one.
-Either it is distributed locking, QPS limiting, multiple instance parallelization, we got you covered.
+* A simple, yet powerful SDK to make simple cases effortless while supporting the complex one, lkie distributed locking, QPS limiting, multiple instance parallelization ...
-* A battle tested framework that has been powering Ostorlab Platform for years and used to perform complex dyanmic analysis setup and demanding static analysis workloads
+* A battle tested framework that has been powering Ostorlab Platform for years and used to perform complex dynamic analysis setup and demanding static analysis workloads running on multiple machines.
-* Performant and scalable platform, thanks to the use of message queue, binary and compact message serialisation with Protbuf, resilient thanks to docker swarm mode to cite a few
+* Performant and scalable design, thanks to the use of message queue with dynamic routing, binary and compact message serialisation with protbuf, universal file format using docker image, resilient thanks to docker swarm mode to cite a few
 * A store of agents that make is to use and discover tools to add your toolset
 * An automated builder for all the open-source supported tools.
 The moment they release, new version appear on the store within minutes
 * A GUI to prepare and write down your tool collection setup, no more upper arrow to find that one command.
 * Serious focus on documentation, hence this superb sales pitch, a documentation page, multiple tutorials and upcoming videos and conference presentations
+* A ready to use one-click template repo to get started.

 ![Ostorlab Open source](https://blog.ostorlab.co/static/img/ostorlab_open_source/new_scan_run.gif)